Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 ![CSS Speedrun](https://cdn.hashnode.com/res/hashnode/image/upload/v1645942354518/c4twY1_Ov.png)

-In this game, you have to write specific CSS Selectors to target5 the highlighted elements.
+In this game, you must write specific CSS Selectors to target5 the highlighted elements.

 However, you have to do it as quickly as possible, making this a great challenge for those who like an extra level of hardness to their games.

-The game comes with ten levels, but you can play more often and improve your speed.
+The game has ten levels, but you can play more often and improve your speed.

 [Play CSS Speedrun](https://css-speedrun.netlify.app/)